MikeNg-SG/financial-rag-system/README.md

   are genuinely answerable, and their persistent 0 scores across runs are worth further investigation — likely caused by citation-heavy, structured phrasing diverging from the question's natural wording.

-### A second, important finding: run-to-run variance in the judge's scoring

-Running the same evaluation twice produced **meaningfully different Faithfulness scores** for several questions — notably Question 8 (cloud computing risks), which dropped from 0.636 in one run to 0.091 in another, and Question 10, which dropped from 0.917 to 0.750.
-The overall Faithfulness average shifted from 0.920 to 0.834 between runs.

-This variance traces to a specific, documented constraint: newer Claude models reject an explicit low-temperature setting for structured judge calls, so the RAGAS judge (via `llm_factory`) had to run at **temperature=1.0** rather than a low, more deterministic setting — a limitation of the current model/library combination, not a design choice.
-This is a known tradeoff worth being transparent about: the *relative* pattern across questions (Tesla and ambiguous questions scoring lowest) is consistent between runs, but exact scores should be read as indicative rather than perfectly precise, and averaging multiple runs would give a more statistically stable result than any single run.

-**Takeaway:** the system is consistently trustworthy in avoiding fabricated claims (Faithfulness stays high across runs), while Answer Relevancy reliably flags the same three questions as needing attention — a stable, interpretable signal even though the exact numeric scores carry some run-to-run noise from the judge's forced sampling temperature.

 ### Interface